 We were only supposed to get 4 sides but we ended up with 6…perhaps we looked unstable and the kitchen staff felt generous?
 The cornbread wasn’t dry at all which was an impressive surprise because cornbread tends to be disappointing.
 This cornbread was actually perfection.
 The tater tots were our absolute favourite; we just couldn’t get enough of these fried little taters that reminded us of our childhood.
 The sweet potato fries were as good as expected, as was the coleslaw, nothing particularly stood out, and the collard greens were delightful, especially when smothered with hot sauce.
 But with all of this fried food who wants something healthy?
 The disappointment was the mac n’ cheese which was overcooked and the sauce was rather boring.
 Bellatrix was particularly disappointment because she loves her mac n’ cheese.

+We must have loved it because we went back a few weeks later to indulge in the brisket sandwich with tater-tots and corn bread.
+A lighter version of our favourites from the Champion Platter that we had tried on our earlier visit.
+It was absolutely delicious!!!
 We were pleased with Moonshine BBQ; Montreal needed some more southern love.
-Anyone who wants good southern comfort food should check out Moonshine BBQ; they will not be disappointed!
+Anyone who wants good southern comfort food should check them out; they will not be disappointed!

 Our Rating: Splendid